-The Royal Opera, a patronage of Prince Charles of Wales and based in central London at the Royal Opera House, is one of the two principal opera companies in London.
+The Royal Opera, patronage of Prince Charles of Wales and based in central London at the Royal Opera House, is one of the two principal opera companies in London.
 Founded in 1946 as the Covent Garden Opera Company, it was known by that title until 1968.
 Learn more about Royal Opera here.

 The magnificent Royal Opera House, with its grand classical portico fronting Bow Street, is actually the third theatre built on the Covent Garden site.
 Both the previous theatres were destroyed by fire, a serious hazard in the era before electricity.
 In 1843, the Theatres Act ended the patent theatres’ monopoly of drama and the competition for audiences intensified.
 Three years later, Covent Garden scored a notable coup when the gifted composer and conductor Michael Costa joined the theatre from Her Majesty’s in the Haymarket, bringing most of his company of singers with him.
 Following the remodelling of the auditorium, the theatre reopened as the Royal Italian Opera in April 1847 with a performance of Rossini’s Semiramide.
 On 5 March 1856 disaster struck again: for the second time the theatre was completely destroyed by fire.
 Work on the third and present theatre eventually started in 1857 to designs by E.M.
 Barry and the new building opened in May 1858 with a performance of Meyerbeer’s Les Huguenots.
 Barry also designed the striking glass and iron Floral Hall, intended as a flower market but also hosting the occasional ball.
 In 1892, with the repertoire broadening, the theatre was renamed the Royal Opera House.
 Learn more about the Royal Opera House here.

-Today the Opera House is home to both The Royal Opera and The Royal Ballet – a Her Majesty’s patronage that I believe will be passed to the Duchess of Cambridge in near future.
+Today the Opera House is home to both The Royal Opera and The Royal Ballet – a Her Majesty’s patronage that I believe will be passed to the Duchess of Cambridge in the near future.
 The Royal Ballet is an internationally renowned classical ballet company, was founded in 1931 by Dame Ninette de Valois, it became the resident ballet company of the Royal Opera House in 1946 and was granted a royal charter in 1956 on its 25th anniversary, becoming recognised as Britain’s flagship ballet company.
-The Royal Ballet was one of the foremost ballet companies of the 20th century, and continues to be one of the world’s most famous ballet companies to this day, generally noted for its artistic and creative values.
-The company employs approximately 100 dancers and has purpose built facilities within the Royal Opera House.
+The Royal Ballet was one of the foremost ballet companies of the 20th century and continues to be one of the world’s most famous ballet companies to this day, generally noted for its artistic and creative values.
+The company employs approximately 100 dancers and has purpose-built facilities within the Royal Opera House.
 Learn more about the Royal Ballet here.

 It is not Duchess’s first visit to Opera House, she has privately dropped in few times before to enjoy an opera or two.
-In December 2017 Catherine enjoyed the Nutcracker at Royal Opera House in London away from limelight after Queen’s Pre-Christmas Lunch.
+In December 2017 Catherine enjoyed the Nutcracker at Royal Opera House in London away from the limelight after Queen’s Pre-Christmas Lunch.

-It was revealed last month that Duchess also took her three year old daughter Princess Charlotte to the Royal Ballet performance of the Nutcracker in November 2018.
+It was revealed last month that Duchess also took her three-year-old daughter Princess Charlotte to the Royal Ballet performance of The Nutcracker in November 2018.
 They watch the pre-rehearsal performance by the Royal Ballet.

-During today’s visit, Duchess learned about their use of textiles, commissioning of fabrics and supply chain.
+During today’s visit, The Duchess learned about their use of textiles, commissioning of fabrics and supply chain.
 Catherine visited the pattern room where she saw the process of working and creating costumes for a new production with designers, including sourcing fabrics and samples.

 The textile and manufacturing industry is an area of interest to The Duchess.
 Catherine’s great-great-grandfather, Francis Martineau Lupton, was a mill owner who ran the family’s successful textile manufacturing business, William Lupton & Company, with his three brothers.

-The Royal Opera House Costume Department creates, refurbishes and conserves thousands of opera and ballet costumes per season, with up to 600 costumes per production which are especially designed to allow dancers to move freely.
+The Royal Opera House Costume Department creates, refurbishes and conserves thousands of opera and ballet costumes per season, with up to 600 costumes per production which are specially designed to allow dancers to move freely.
 Up to 10,000 costumes are used each year by artists from The Royal Ballet and The Royal Opera House.

 A team of 160 is spread across three floors of the Royal Opera House.
 The Dye Shop work three to six months in advance, covering eight productions at any one time.